subasraj/flashpost-support/README.md

 - Runs all requests and test cases in order.
 - Executes pre-request and post-response scripts at collection, folder, and request levels.
 - Reports comprehensive results and test outcomes.
+- The **Run** button is disabled while a run is in progress and re-enabled when it finishes or is cancelled.

 <div align="center">
   <img src="https://github.com/subasraj/flashpost-support/blob/main/images/flashpost-runtests.png?raw=true" alt="Collection runner"/>